iqlusioninc/yubihsm.rs/README.md

 **NOTE THAT THESE TESTS ARE DESTRUCTIVE: DO NOT RUN THEM AGAINST A YUBIHSM2 WHICH CONTAINS KEYS YOU CARE ABOUT**

+### `cargo test --features=usb,integration`: test YubiHSM2 live via USB

+Adding the `usb` cargo feature builds the `UsbAdapter` backend in addition to the `HttpAdapter`, and also runs the test suite live via USB rather than using the `yubihsm-connector` process.

+**ALSO NOTE THAT THESE TESTS ARE DESTRUCTIVE: DO NOT RUN THEM AGAINST A YUBIHSM2 WHICH CONTAINS KEYS YOU CARE ABOUT**

 ### `cargo test --features=mockhsm`: simulated tests against a mock HSM